 This Week @ MHS

-And on Saturday, 22 March, come by at 10:00AM for The History and Collections of the MHS, a 90-minute tour of the Society's public rooms led by a docent or MHS staff member and touching on the history of the Society, and the art and architecture of building at 1154 Boylston Street.
+And on Saturday, 26 April, come by at 10:00AM for The History and Collections of the MHS, a 90-minute docent-led tour of the Society's home at 1154 Boylston Street.
+This free tour explores the public spaces of the building and touches on the art, architecture, history, and collections of the MHS.
 The tour is free and open to the public.
 No reservation is required for individuals or small groups.
 Parties of 8 or more should contact the MHS prior to attending a tour.
-For more information, please contact Curator of Art Anne Bentley at 617-646-0508 or firstname.lastname@example.org.
+For more information please contact Curator of Art Anne Bentley at 617-646-0508 or firstname.lastname@example.org.